0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 Restore.Sub.#1...: Salt:2 Amplifier:0-1 Iteration:9984-9999
 Candidates.#1....: dumbo -> loser69
 ```
-Now that we have the secret used to encrypt the vaults, we extract the information contained using ```ansible-vault``` tool.
+Now that we have the secret used to encrypt the vaults, we can extract the information contained using ```ansible-vault``` tool.
 You can install this tool using pip.
 ```console
 0ph3@parrot~$ pip3 install ansible-vault